15 Things Every Early Childhood Educator Should DoAugust 18, 2020

 Encourage children’s questions.
 As Betty Bardige says in her book Talk to Me, Baby!, each question from a child is a gift.
 Questions give you new insights that help you understand the child, provide the best supports, and meet their learning needs.

 Ask open-ended questions.
 Children benefit from your questions as much as you benefit from theirs.
 As Sallee Beneke and her co-authors point out in The Project Approach for All Learners, open-ended questions that encourage answers beyond “yes” and “no” are the kind that promote creativity and collaboration in young children.
+(This article from NAEYC takes a deeper dive into questions that spark conversations and deepen understanding.)

 You might want to share some behavior support strategies with parents, too.
 A good place to start is this free coffee chat on behavior with Erin Barton and Justin Lane.